tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/linux/package-manager.md

 - `ARM64` and `AArch64` are the same thing.
 AArch64 is the official name for the 64-bit ARM architecture, but some people prefer to call it "ARM64" as a continuation of 32-bit ARM.)

 `x86-64` (also known as x64, x86_64, AMD64, and Intel 64) is a 64-bit extension of the x86 instruction set.

+---

+The term x86 refers to the entire family of processor architectures developed by Intel (and later AMD).
+The terms 32-bit and 64-bit refer to the width of the registers and memory addresses within that architecture.

+Linux, like other x86-based operating systems, comes in both 64-bit and 32-bit versions.
+The vast majority of computers manufactured and sold over the past decade use the faster 64-bit architecture.
+Because there’s still older or development-oriented hardware out there, you’ll sometimes need to run 32-bit, and you’ll want the software you install to work with it.

+You can check for yourself by running `arch` from the command line.
+Unless you know you’re running on older hardware (something Linux does particularly well, by the way), you’re safe assuming that you’re a 64-bit kind of person.

+The arch command in Linux is a simple utility used to display the architecture of the machine's processor (the CPU).

+It is functionally equivalent to running the command `uname -m`.

 ## Windows